Common problems when using dilutions

 Tips for solving problems when making dilutions

-The effects that can be achieved with this technique are truly incredible and versatile, making it the best option for those dedicated to tattooing.
+The effects that can be achieved with this technique are truly incredible and versatile, that's why it's usually the preferred option for those dedicated to tattooing.
 However, like with any other technique, drawbacks are bound to arise.

 What are tattoo dilutions, and what are they used for?